GSM-R: Italy

 As of 2008, in Italy more than 9000 km of railway lines are served by the GSM-R infrastructure: this number includes both ordinary and high speed lines, as well as more than 1000 km of tunnels.
 Roaming agreements with other Italian mobile operators allow coverage of lines not directly served by GSM-R. Roaming agreements have also been set up with French and Swiss railway companies and it is planned to extend them to other countries.

 Netherlands

 In the Netherlands, there is coverage on all the lines and the old system called Telerail was abandoned in favour of GSM-R in 2006.

 Norway

 In Norway, the GSM-R network was opened on all lines on 1 January 2007, replacing the older Scanet network.

-UK Mainland
+Currently, Jan Erik Grytdal and his team are tasked to operate and maintain the network that covers the whole 4200 km long Norwegian railway network.
+He is supported by Jon Greger, Goran and Shelley for the core network while Øyvind Risan is the radio man.
+Einar Mogstad, Morten Helle, Frederik Norberg and Ameen Chilwan are the network planners.
+Additionally, he is leading a dynamic team of highly qualified professionals; Stein Svaet, Geir Olav Lauritzen and Tore Øwre who are actively working towards migrating GSM-R network to the new 5G-based technology called FRMCS.

+United Kingdom

 The implementation of over 14000 km of GSM-R enabled railway, intended to replace both its legacy VHF 205 MHz National Radio Network (NRN) and UHF 450 MHz suburban Cab Secure Radio (CSR) systems is now complete as of January 2016.